Strategic Inquiry is relentlessly focused on student learning.

 WITsi is an effort to accelerate student learning and school improvement by foregrounding the best of what was learned in earlier iterations of Strategic Inquiry into the transformation process of a school or district.

-Schools wishing to use Strategic Inquiry with a focus on expository writing gain the benefit of our teams’ collective learning.
+Schools wishing to use Strategic Inquiry with a focus on expository writing benefit from prior teams’ learning.

 Learn how WITsi can help you improve far more than writing!